dwp/dataworks-aws-data-egress/README.md

 Which files are read and where they are sent to is determined by [config](sft_config/agent-application-config.tpl)

 ## Testing
-In non production environments files are send to stub nifi, which is a container running nifi.
+In non production environments files are send to stub nifi, which is a container running nifi deployed by snapshot sender.
 This listens for files sent on port 8091 on path /DA.
 The files it receives will be saved to the s3 bucket
 ```
 stub-hdfs-****

 ```